-We asked him ten questions ahead of his race at this year’s event, asking him to describe what it is that makes the TS030 Hybrid race car so special, and why he loves the race at Le Mans.
+In this interview with Anthony Davidson ahead of the 2012 Le Mans 24 Hours, we pitched ten questions at him, asking him to describe what it is that makes the Toyota TS030 Hybrid race car so special and why he loves to race at Le Mans.

-What is the best thing is about team Toyota Racing, and the TS030 Hybrid?
+What is the best thing is about Toyota Racing and the TS030 Hybrid?

 You have driven petrol, diesel and Hybrid engined Le Mans cars.
 What’s the difference?